 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-In consultation with the Chautauqua County Continuum of Care provider (COI), the City has Continuum of Care Chautauqua Opportunities designed its consolidated plan to reflect the needs and concerns laid out in the CoC.
+In consultation with the Chautauqua County Continuum of Care provider (COI), the City has Continuum of Coro Chautauqua Opportunities designed its consolidated plan to reflect the needs and concerns laid out in the CoC.
 We Continuum of Care Inc. are working with them to find other solutions to the homeless problem including finding shelters for heating and cooling centers in inclimate weather.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Visualizing our Options: Creating a Better Future Chautauqua County Department of Planning & Economic Development This plan is of design guidelines that will allow growth to continue in Chautauqua County communities while maintaining and protecting rural community character and working landscapes.
-The City of Dunkirk abides by the design guidelines dictated in this plan, and has used it to help spur our goal of economic development.
-Brownfield Opportunity Area (BOA) TVGA Consultants This plan is used by the City of Dunkirk to identify and remediate brownfields throughout the City of Dunkirk.
-We have held numerous public meetings to discuss parcels with which to concentrate development and the consultants and City officials have been regularly meeting with stakeholders and property owners to discuss next steps in redeveloping brown field sites.
-Waterfront Enhancement Planning Woolpert This is a historical plan for the waterfront of the City of Dunkirk which shows the sheer potential economic development within the City of Dunkirk utilizing Lake Erie as its primary resource
+Visualizing our Chautauqua County This plan is of design guidelines that will allow growth to continue in Chautauqua County J. J communities while maintaining and protecting rural community character and working Options: Creating a Department of Planning & landscapes.
+The City of Dunkirk abides by the design guidelines dictated in this plan, and Better Future Economic Development has used it to help spur our goal of economic development.
+This plan is used by the City of Dunkirk to identify and remediate brownfields throughout Brownfield TVGA Consultants the City of Dunkirk.
+We have held numerous public meetings to discuss parcels with which Opportunity Area to concentrate development and the consultants and City officials have been regularly (BOA) meeting with stakeholders and property owners to discuss next steps in redeveloping brown field sites.
+Waterfront This is a historical plan for the waterfront of the City of Dunkirk which shows the sheer Enhancement Woolpert potential economic development within the City of Dunkirk utilizing Lake Erie as its primary Planning resource